aws-samples/aws-lambda-edge-workshops/Workshop1/Lab1_Security/README.md

 You will be presented with `Deploy to Lambda@Edge` page where you configure the properties of the CloudFront trigger for your Lambda function.

-Set the trigger properties as shown below and click `Deploy`
+Set the trigger properties as shown below, acknowledge replication and click `Deploy`

 Field | Value
 --- | ---